-Congress established the Federal Reserve System a century ago.
-To mark its centennial, the Federal Reserve Bank of Kansas City is working with University of Kansas students to turn some of its own history - from name plates to modems - into a new art installation.
+The Federal Reserve System was established by Congress 100 years ago.
+To honor the centennial, the Federal Reserve Bank of Kansas City is working with University of Kansas students to turn some of its own history - from name plates to modems - into a new art installation.

 Shaping a range of objects, from mundane to archival, into art